bstefanescu/reqz/README.md

 }
 ```

-You can also POST a file content as a body.
-But in that case the file content will not be processed for variable substitution.
-To post a file use the soecial `@file` directive (which is only usable in the request body):
+You can also create the body from a javascript expression outcome.
+To do this enclose the javascript expression in parenthesis.

+This let's you use the builtin `readFile` function to POST a file content as a body.
+Binary files are not supported.
+The files that can be read using readFile must be located inside the same directory (or sub-tree) as the current request script file.

 ```
 POST https://my.server.com/api/v1/users
-Content-Type: application/octet-stream
+Content-Type: application/xml

-@file 'path/to/some/content'
+( readFile('user.xml') )
 ```

-**Note** that the `@file` directive doesn't support variable substitution.

 ### Variables